How do I choose a new area to live in?

 Choose an area you can afford

 First of all, you need to choose an area where you can afford to live in the sort of property you want to live in.
-If you want a whole house and don’t have £3m, don’t look at Chelsea.
-Decide roughly how much you want to spend (see How much can I afford?), and then look on property websites to see what you can get for that amount in different areas.
+Decide roughly how much you want to spend (see How much can I afford?).
+If you’ll need a mortgage, then it’s also a good idea to work out how much you can afford to borrow.
+Then look on property websites to see what you can get within your budget in different areas.

 Where is cheap?

-These are March 2012 figures from the Land Registry:
+These are February, 2021 figures for England & Wales from the Land Registry:

 Average price (£)